-An Energy Security Compact would be implemented over a nine-year time period, including five years dedicated to implementation.
+A 5-year Energy Security Compact would be implemented over a nine-year time period.
 The sequenced set of steps include:

 Year 0 Country identification and rationale.
 Rationale for country selection will vary and could include security, commercial, geopolitical, and development priorities.
 Priority should be given to countries whose energy security represents a core U.S. interest, and where the government is committed to dedicating significant financial resources and high-level attention to the effort.
-U.S. Leads: NSC and ESC/CO, in dialogue with the interagency working group Joint energy sector analysis.
+U.S. Leads: MCC and NSC, in dialogue with the interagency working group Joint energy sector analysis.
 The USG and its partner jointly undergo a process of assessing the country's energy security, with specific focus on defining key risks, opportunities, and shared interests.
 The analytic methodology can be adapted from MCC's 'root causes analysis' methodology for the energy sector.
-U.S. Leads: ESC/CO and MCC secondee, with input from the interagency working group Year 1 Compact development.
+U.S. Leads: MCC, with input from the interagency working group Year 1 Compact development.
 The USG and its partner work together to design a 5-year Compact identifying and sequencing priority investments and necessary reforms.
-The Compact identifies a short, clear list of goals and clearly measurable outcomes; commits the partner country to upfront reforms and investments; commits the U.S. to providing key services; and puts in place mutual accountability mechanisms to drive key reforms.
-U.S. Leads: ESC/CO and MCC secondee, with input from the interagency working group and support from the NSC Years 2-7 Implementation.
+The Compact identifies a short, U.S. Leads: MCC and the interagency working group, with support from the NSC clear list of goals and clearly measurable outcomes; commits the partner country to upfront reforms and investments; commits the U.S. to providing key services; and puts in place mutual accountability mechanisms to drive key reforms.
+Years 2-7 Implementation.
 The USG implements a series of sequenced investments and activities, while the partner government undertakes its own commitments.
 U.S. funding is provided in tranches tied to specific achievements to ensure accountability.
-U.S. Leads: All relevant US agencies, supported by the ESC/CO Years 8-9 Monitoring.
+U.S. Leads: Interagency working group, coordinated by MCC Years 8-9 Monitoring.
 The USG monitors and reports on achievements and results.
-U.S. Lead: ESC/CO in concert with GAO or MCC's M&E team
+U.S. Lead: MCC